jerrylasama/FlappyFlap/README.md

 # FlappyFlap
-Just another Flappy Bird but with HP
+Just another Flappy Bird but with Health Point